 5) Floor action on the bill.
 The House of Representatives will debate the bill, debate amendments, vote on each amendment, and then vote on the bill as amended (vote on the bill after it has been changed by amendments).
 The Senate has a similar process (remember that each chamber deals only with bills introduced by members of that chamber, so you will have two separate bills on any given issue considered at the same time), but with only 100 members it also has the tradition of unlimited debate (filibuster).
 That is where less than a majority of members can try to talk a bill to death, if they feel strongly about the bill and they do not have a majority of votes.
 Why does this happen?
 The Senate historically has prided itself as being the greatest debating body in the world, and one person can indeed sometimes make the difference by getting others to notice an important problem.
 The classic movie, Mr. Smith Goes to Washington, shows a courageous freshman Senator going against the corrupt political machine by staging a one-man filibuster, he finally physically collapsed, his colleagues felt bad, and he won!
 Ah, idealism.
 Unfortunately, this filibuster power is often abused.
 The longest filibuster on record is held by South Carolina Senator Strom Thurmond (he had been the presidential candidate of the States’ Rights or Dixiecrat Party in 1948) who tried to kill the 1957 Civil Rights Act by talking for 24 hours and 18 minutes (they dehydrate themselves beforehand).
 The Senate at first required a two-thirds vote of members to kill a filibuster (filibusters could go on indefinitely, as a senator talking would yield to an ally who would then keep talking, and so on), but today the vote required is only 60 members (and the filibuster no longer exists for the confirmation of judicial nominations).

 6) Conference Committee.
-Let’s say those poor bills have finally been passed the House and the Senate; but remember, they were independently and separately written up, debated, and then passed each chamber, so you really have two different bills on the same subject.
+Let’s say that those poor bills have finally been passed by the House and the Senate; but remember, they were independently and separately written up, debated, and then passed each chamber, so you really have two different bills on the same subject.
 As such, there is a conference committee, which consists of both House and Senate members, typically the most knowledgeable and powerful members of the committees that wrote up that bill.
 They take the two bills, compromise, and come up with one bill; obviously, that bill should be supported by a majority of the House members of that conference committee, and a majority of the Senate members of that conference committee.
 Why?
 Well, a bill has to pass both the House and Senate before it is sent to the President, and you now in actuality have a new bill!
 Complicated, long-drawn out process?
 No wonder there are so many congressional staff positions to help our congress members!
 This conference committee may also have a bill vetoed by the President sent back to them, and the committee can look at the President’s concerns and maybe rewrite the bill so that it is more acceptable to him.

 7) Well, here we go, back to the House and the Senate, where this new conference committee bill is voted on by each chamber, separately.
 One change is that amendments cannot be offered or voted on.
 Each chamber will just vote on this final conference committee bill.
 However, once again the Senate can try to kill the bill through the filibuster.
 So this is a very important step, and the conference committee does have to work hard to make sure that it has the votes.

 8) Presidential Action.
 Hopefully Congress has done such a great job that the President just signs the bill.
 Again, historically, why hard work in committees and much bipartisanship is so important.
 Despite the media focus on people yelling and screaming about politics, and some congress members always running to the cameras, there are many bills that are bipartisan, deal with important problems, and are enacted into law.
 The trillions of federal dollars spent in 2020 on relief from the Covid-19 virus and the government shutdown of our society is one example.
 Trump advisor and son-in-law Jared Kushner actually took the lead on the First Step, Criminal Justice Reform bill (his father was a white-collar felon, so he had empathy), which got over 90% support in each chamber.
-Ivanka Trump got paid leave for federal employees enacted into law.
+Ivanka Trump got paid leave for many federal employees enacted into law.
 However, the President can veto the bill.

 9) Congressional Override of Presidential Veto, requires a two-thirds vote in the House, and a two-thirds vote in the Senate, with each chamber voting separately of course.
 Vetoes are seldom overridden, as it is hard to get a two-thirds vote, so Congress typically will carefully consider any concerns that the President has about a bill, even early in this bill-passing process.
 Trump vetoed 10 bills, and all vetoes except one were sustained (upheld), usually by the Republican controlled Senate; most involved Congressional attempts to limit U.S. support for Mideast allies with questionable human rights records.
 But as the Mississippi state legislative case shows, a legislature can work together in a bipartisan fashion on an important issue and override an executive’s veto (in Mississippi, the 1987 Highway Bill, the 1992 tax increase for education, the 1992 university libraries bond bill).
 The latest vetoes overriden at the federal level were: in Obama’s last year, as he vetoed a bill permitting the families of the 9-11 terrorist attack to sue the government of Saudi Arabia (like Trump, he saw this as interfering with his foreign policy freedom); Trump’s last Defense Authorization Act, which he vetoed because it permitted the renaming of military bases with politically incorrect names and restrained his ability to withdraw troops from foreign nations.
-Biden's 6 vetoes (as of July 2013) were all upheld.
+Biden's 12 vetoes (as of July 2024) were all upheld.

 10) Even after all of this work, you’re not out of the woods yet!
 Opponents of your bill might try to defund it, that is, appropriate zero money for it.
 The U.S. has an annual appropriations process, so each agency has an appropriation bill each year.
 Each appropriations subcommittee is entrusted with one or more federal agencies, and itemizing how the money is spent.
 So, if you have a new program that passed the previous 9 stages (called the authorization stage), you still have to ensure that the program is funded through the appropriations stage.
 Appropriations have to go through a similar process, but the only substantive committee handling it is the Appropriations Committee.
 Plus, these bills are typically huge, so just work with the subcommittee members to make sure that your bill is funded through the proper agency and line item.
 Today, this isn’t as much of a problem as previously.
 Presidents might veto appropriations bills for larger reasons than the money on one new program.
 When Republicans gained control of Congress in 1994, they tried to cut domestic program spending, and Clinton vetoed their appropriations bills, they didn’t have the votes to override, so they had to pass appropriations bills with higher spending levels.